Calls for Ukraine

 Collaborating with the best doctors who provide services in the field of cell therapy, MedTour will help you choose the most suitable specialist.

-You can get an online consultation about stem cell treatment from Andrey Kovalchuk, surgeon, candidate of medical sciences.
+You can get an online consultation about stem cell treatment from Andriy Kovalchuk, surgeon, candidate of medical sciences.
 In his interview, Dr. Kovalchuk talks about the development of regenerative medicine and the treatment of various diseases with stem cells.

 We will help you find the best medical center for the diagnosis and treatment of Parkinson's disease!